department-of-veterans-affairs/vagov-content/pages/burials-memorials/plan-a-burial.md

 ---

 <div class="va-introtext">
-Find out what steps to take to plan a burial for a Veteran, spouse, or dependent family member.
+Find out what steps to take to schedule a burial for a Veteran, spouse, or dependent family member.
 </div>

 <br>

-## How do I plan a burial for a Veteran or other family member?
+## How do I schedule a burial for a Veteran or other family member?

 ### If you have a pre-need decision letter confirming that the Veteran, spouse, or dependent family member can be buried in a VA national cemetery: